bignacio/cpp-articles/posts/instructions-01.md

 First let me say that this results will certainly vary from CPU to CPU and I wouldn't be surprised if results were very similar on another CPU.

-Aside from the fact the implementation of `BM_pointerIncrement` had produced fewer instructions, the SIMD instructions can process more data per clock cycle and are probably being executed in concurrently by the processor ports - there should be 3 vector ALU for integers in my case.
+Aside from the fact the implementation of `BM_pointerIncrement` had produced fewer instructions, the SIMD instructions can process more data per clock cycle and are probably being executed in concurrently by the processor ports - there should be 3 vector ALU for integers in this case.

-Although there is more data being moved from cache to the xmm registers, and there's precious time being spent on that, the vector `values` is small and can fit nicelly in the data cache.
+Although there is more data being moved from cache to the xmm registers, and there's precious time being spent on that, the vector `values` is small and can fit nicely in the data cache.
 Also, the length of `values` perfectly aligns with the size of each xmm register (16 bytes, in this case), avoiding reaching across cache lines.

 One less note, different compilers will produce different results.
 To try that, I strongly suggest checking out the code in [compiler explorer](https://gcc.godbolt.org/#z:OYLghAFBqd5QCxAYwPYBMCmBRdBLAF1QCcAaPECAKxAEZSAbAQwDtRkBSAJgCFufSAZ1QBXYskwgA5NwDMeFsgYisAag6yAwoILoGeAEYA6BBuwcADAEFLVgpgC2AB2b31WpU0GDVAFSdmtgr6LJiqAG6oeOiq6KgAcqgEAPJOBHgOeABemBD%2B3ABsEUzKmACU6gDsfNZyeABmsZj1CpjoEAD6HZ5sXWW2qqpeDhGorngMudxc06og6lwzvGQO0xDhJSLlczvTDo4kAJ7T/bI1NlyymAyCmANDgiOR45MQ07Pz77wOpMRrG6UKvNPot9g4jicNOc5JgWPh6rYOJUACKI6yRaKqYisOIOABiEwYEAUBAAVLEmAQmKRVCTVJM2AQEDS6YIANZ4Jz9ar3Qb1EjElgEWnuZGqCzuHgijSaemw4BMyW0/j8bnnQYajXoSlMDgAVh4eH1Yo0YuxcNQDggp3Vmo1DQg2qp%2BsNxtFptU7M5at5ds1Tt1BqNepNsjFFihvs1SNR1mjKMRCdq6KiMSYxGxhwAknDMAAPa1I22DNAsHS0oVyxkIUWqLgWAAsAA5I3GNb6SeSAVsfB7QgB3CsEF0MhWmENQ6Ntwbm3EEhhE7uYQQ00dMmkWG2%2BkRlvDAUIxOl52sRs5TmzT1T84iC4V4E9K%2B8yqtjx8q3g%2By%2Ba48qsPFUqCC6waomcvoxn6EHtpecSJCkaQZNkuR5lu0HXJg9gum6S6AaBtRJheVgYjEThREKmDEDmyDEI4sIEIWPKXqW5Z0muNYevWzb8LQrZWJqTF3pWtxCq0DC1txuG8VBkmDJ2/49rWA5DiO8pMsak5SZqs6WvOi6bMuq4qcynq0SJKHSeol4APSWcZwpMmEzDliRgiEHgqAsA8qj2cZwmhAwvrYcp1YALTcSGtZCekfk8R2Qrkk4taBRJmo7i5%2B5tEOqg/n%2Bp7FhZ5n9ggEy5KSCVgGAHqRaZRZRhqP68B6pU8ZBAQNQ1yXtiikGQbVgy%2BjBSSpOkmQ5BAyHNVqaEYQaWF6Th0IolIZSMNIepSKQLDSBY62oNImjvlKwhiBICyyLQ60EFtS3LWyIB6hYK1SA262bVI22kLtUjrYIIAPZdb1LaQcCwEgaDOMVZAUBAYNOBDIDAE2sikC0DD2MQP0QAYV2kAYCjpoc0jnaQYP7EKyQsAwBMA6QWAOKwwCTNj%2BDUcg6ThMu2P5pgyAiPYhPrSS1zY/oBjYsQhyaBgkhSETBDEBk/PLcwbAoAdjCGD9kDLag8HuT9UjBcksjfaI4iSLQSurS92OfXmTYFMFBQNqowDIMgqhNkYsiqBAuCECQp30Kokvg5MxCBxU%2B1tTwF1XWUN13Q9DDSM9G029I32/aQ/3bfHj1cNb1OfbHAN5%2Bz6NuZtDZAA%3D).

 Compiler explorer is an absolutely fantastic tool and I cannot recomend it enough.

 As a final thought, consider the use of autovectorization carefully.
-It can be of great benefit but you'll want to have some control over what is happening so it does not end up hindering the performace of your application.
+It can be of great benefit but you'll want to have some control over what is happening so it does not end up hindering the performance of your application.

 The full example code used in this article is [found here](../code/instructions-01_ce.cpp)